-Stress is what you feel when you react to pressure, either from the outside world (school, work, after-school activities, family, friends) or from inside yourself (wanting to do well in school, wanting to fit in).
+Stress is what you feel when you react to pressure.
+This pressure can come from the outside world, such as school, work, after-school activities, family, or friends.
+Or it can come from inside yourself, like when you want to do well in school, or want to fit in.
 Stress is a normal reaction for people of all ages.
 It’s caused by your body’s instinct to protect itself from emotional or physical pressure or, in extreme situations, from danger.

 Is stress always bad?

-No. In fact, a little bit of stress is good.
-Most of us couldn’t push ourselves to do well at things – sports, music, dance, work, school – without feeling the pressure of wanting to do well.
-Without the stress caused by a deadline, most of us also wouldn’t be able to finish projects or get to work or school on time.
+No, stress isn’t always bad.
+In fact, a little bit of stress is good.
+Most of us need to feel the pressure of wanting to do well.
+This is how we push ourselves, whether it’s in sports, music, dance, work, or school.
+Also, many of us need the stress caused by a deadline.
+Without it, we wouldn’t be able to finish projects or get to work or school on time.

 If stress is so normal, why do I feel so bad?

 With all the things that happen when you’re a teenager, it’s easy to feel overwhelmed.
 Things that you can’t control are often the most frustrating.
 Maybe your parents are fighting.
 Maybe you’re having trouble with your social life.
 You can also feel bad when you put pressure on yourself.
 This could be pressure to get good grades or to get promoted at your part-time job.
 A common reaction to stress is to criticize yourself.
 You may even get so upset that things don’t seem fun anymore.
 Life might look pretty grim.
 When this happens, it’s easy to think there’s nothing you can do to change things.
 But you can!

 Path to improved health

 You can’t always control the things that are stressing you out.
 But you can control how you react to them.
 The way you feel about things results from the way you think about things.
 If you change how you think, you can change the way you feel.
 Try some of these tips to cope with your stress: